Converg3nce/matic-docs/docs/2-min-guide-to-matic.md

 * Go to the link and enter your address
 * Copy the tweet content and tweet it
-* Now, paste the Tweet Id in the last field and click on Get Test Matic'
+* Now, paste the Tweet Id in the last field and click on 'Get Test Matic'

 ### Bring Ropsten assets (ERC20/ERC721) to the Matic testnet using Plasma